YujieLyu/Focusing/README.md

 #### **Part B: My Profiles**

-1. Click "My profiles", add new profile：
+1. Click "**My profiles**", add new profile：

    - Name: testing
-   - Block: Facebook, spotify
+   - Block: Facebook, Spotify
-   - Start time: current time-1hour
+   - Start time: current time - 1hour
-   - End time: current time+1hour
+   - End time: current time + 1hour
-   - Repeat:everyday
+   - Repeat: Sun.
+Mon. and today.
-   - Check:
+   - Check if:
-     - New profile is listed in profile list
+     - New profile is listed in profile list.

 2. Open Facebook，Spotify

-   Check:
+   Check if:

-   - All blocked with showing correct countdown time
+   - All blocked with showing correct countdown time.

-3. Kill Focusing:
+3. Kill **Focusing**:

-   Check:
+   Check if:

-   - All blocked with showing correct countdown time
+   - All blocked with showing correct countdown time.

 4. After the profile end time:

-   Check:
+   Check if:

-   - Facebook and spotify can be open as usual
+   - Facebook and Spotify can be open as usual.

 #### **Part C: My schedule**

-1. Click on the calendar for the day, yesterday and tomorrow:
+1. Click on the calendar for the day, Sunday and Monday:

-   Check:
+   Check if:

-   - The profiles listed match the profile Settings for the selected date
+   - The profiles listed match the profile Settings for the selected date.

-   - Be able to open certain profile item to look through or modify
+   - Be able to open certain profile item to look through or modify when clicking certain items.

      ####

 #### **Part D: Time statistic**

-1. Open "Time statistics":
+1. Open "**Time statistics**":

-   Check:
+   Check if:

-   - Focusing time is increased
+   - Focusing time is increased.

-1. Open Instagram and running for 10 minutes
+1. Open Instagram and running 10 minutes

-   Check：
+   Check if：

-   - Instagram's screen time is increased by 10 minutes
+   - Instagram's screen time is increased by 10 minutes.
-   - Instagram's open times out focus time adds 1
+   - Instagram's open times out focus time add 1.